pbaker2018/Pairing-with-Beatrice-over-Scrabble/README.md

 ## Motivation
-This was a challenge given on my first day at Makers Academy.
-We had already written a Scrabble function during our pre-course, but here, we had to put it in to a 'class Scrabble', and re-arrange it so it would pass the RSpec test pre-written by Makers.
+This was a challenge to extend our prior knowledge.
+We had both already written a Scrabble function, but here, we had to put it in to a 'class Scrabble', and re-arrange it so it would pass the pre-written RSpec tests.(note: tests were not written by us)
 The aim of this challenge was to:
 - get us used to pairing
 - introduce us to using Class